 In a small West Indian village, Siméon, a music teacher and Isidore, his

 star disciple, a mechanic by necessity and guitarist by passion, shared the same

 ambition, an impossible dream — to put their island on the world’s music map with

 Zouk music.
-Orélie, Isidore’s ten year old daughter helps him in his endeavours,
+Orélie, Isidore’s ten-year-old daughter helps him in his endeavors,

-by bringing Simeon, back to life, after he fell from his tree, trying to get too
+by bringing Simeon back to life, after the drunken rum lover fell from his

 Directed by: Euzhan Palcy